makise-homura/rumia/README.md

         parameter is 0) or `/dev/sdb` (if first parameter is 1) for its temperature using `smartctl`.
 Note: `smartctl` utility should be installed on the remote computer.

+        * `../../templates.d/tempget_cmd.csvlog`: analyzing a file specified
+        in `templogfile` through an SSH session to remote computer (using `ssh_cmd`'s output). `templogfile` may not contain wildcards and spaces, and should look like `/c/PerfLogs/GPU-Z_Sensor_Log.txt`.
+        First parameter is the index of temperature column in that file.
+        Useful if you have Windows and use GPU-Z to dump GPU/CPU temperatures to a file in CSV-like (but with indents and without quotes) format like `2023-09-22 23:36:08 ,               54.0   ,               80.3   ,`.

     * `gethdd_cmd`: Check a consistency of remote computer's disk.
 Should print nothing, and return 0 on success and non-null on failure.
 Could be